-Dead, devoid of life (when applied to people, plants or animals).
-Finished with, unusable (when applied to inanimate objects).
+To be 'as dead as a doornail' is to be utterly dead, devoid of life (when applied to people, plants or animals) or finished with, unusable (when applied to inanimate objects).

-This is old - at least 14th century.
+This expression is old - it has been in use since at least the 14th century.
 There's a reference to it in print in 1350, a translation by William Langland of the French poem Guillaume de Palerne:

 "For but ich haue bote of mi bale I am ded as dorenayl."

-Langland also used the expression in the much more famous poem The Vision of William Concerning Piers Plowman, circa 1362:
+Langland also used the expression in the much more famous poem The vision of William concerning Piers Plowman, 1370-90:

 Fey withouten fait is febelore þen nouȝt, And ded as a dore-nayl.

 [Faith without works is feebler than nothing, and dead as a doornail.]